Improved bounds for the Erd\H{o}s-Rogers function: Introduction

 However, $G_0$ also contains many $K_5$s, so we have to delete some edges.
 It is here that the proof becomes less simple: while random constructions followed by edge deletions are very standard, in this case we need rather delicate arguments in order to prove that it can be done without removing all the triangles from a set of size around $n^{6/13}$.

 First, let us check that every set of size roughly $n^{6/13}$ does indeed induce a triangle in $G_0$.
 Let $A$ be a subset of $V(G_0)$ of size $n^{6/13}$.
 A given tripartite copy will intersect $A$ in at least 3 vertices with probability roughly $n^{-3/13}$.
 Thus, as we place $n^{9/13}$ tripartites, the expected number of those tripartites that give a triangle in $A$ is roughly $n^{6/13}$.
 Hence, by the Chernoff bound, the probability that $A$ does not contain a triangle is roughly $e^{-n^{6/13}}$.
 But the number of subsets of $V(G_0)$ of size $n^{6/13}$ is \textit{very} roughly $n^{n^{6/13}}$.
-Modifying the parameters by $\log n$ factors suitably, a union bound shows that almost surely every subset $A$ will contain a triangle.
+Modifying the parameters by $\log n$ factors suitably, a union bound shows that almost surely every subset $A$ of size roughly $n^{6/13}$ will contain a triangle.
+In fact, a slightly more careful examination of this argument reveals that almost surely every such subset will contain at least $n^{6/13}$ triangles, each coming from a single tripartite graph such that the tripartites corresponding to different triangles are all distinct.

 Now let us specify which edges get deleted.
 We shall delete them in two stages.
 The first stage consists of what we call \emph{Type 1} deletions.
 Given any two of our random tripartite graphs, with vertex sets $A=A_0\cup A_1\cup A_2$ and $B=B_0\cup B_1\cup B_2$, we remove all edges $xy$ such that $x,y\in A\cap B$.
 We do not insist that $xy$ is an edge of both tripartite graphs: if, for example, $x,y\in A_0$, $x\in B_0$ and $y\in B_1$, then the edge $xy$ will be removed.
 Let $G_1$ be the resulting graph when all such edges have been deleted.
 The reason for these deletions is that each of our tripartite graphs contains many copies of $K_{3,1,1}$, which are somewhat ``dangerous" for us, since all it takes to convert a $K_{3,1,1}$ into a $K_5$ is the addition of a further triangle.
 If we do not do Type 1 deletions, then we will obtain $K_5$s in this way too frequently, with the result that most edges in the graph are contained in a $K_5$.
 Indeed, the expected number of edges in $G_0$ is roughly $n^{9/13}(n^{6/13})^2=n^{21/13}$ and the expected number of $K_5$s of the above form is roughly $n^5(n^{9/13})^2(n^{-7/13})^8=n^{27/13}$.